Mir Jafar: Bengal War

 In 1760, after gaining control over Bihar, Odisha and some parts of the Bengal, the Mughal Crown Prince Ali Gauhar and his Mughal Army of 30,000 intended to overthrow Jafar, Imad-ul-Mulk after they tried to capture or kill him by advancing towards Awadh and Patna in 1759.
 But the conflict soon involved the increasingly assertive East India Company.
 The Mughals were led by Prince Ali Gauhar, who was accompanied by Muhammad Quli Khan, Hidayat Ali, Mir Afzal and Ghulam Husain Tabatabai.
 Their forces were reinforced by the forces of Shuja-ud-Daula and Najib-ud-Daula.
 The Mughals were also joined by Jean Law and two hundred Frenchmen and waged a campaign against the British during the Seven Years' War.

 Although the French were eventually defeated, the conflict between the British East India Company and the Mughal Empire would continue to linger and ended in a draw, which eventually culminated during the Battle of Buxar.

 Legacy

 The breakup of the centralized Mughal empire by 1750, led to creation of a large number of independent kingdoms in Northern, Central and Western India, as also North-Western India (now Pakistan) and parts of Afghanistan (all provinces of the former Mughal empire).
 Each of them were in conflict with their neighbor.
 These kingdoms bought weapons from the British and French East India companies to aid their wars.
 Bengal was one such kingdom.
 The British and French supported whichever princes ensured their trading interest.
 Jafar came to power with support of British East India Company.
 After the defeat of Sirajuddoula and later Mir Qasim the British strengthened their position in Bengal and in 1793 abolished the nizamat (referring to the Mughal suzerainty) and took complete control of the former Mughal province.

-Muhammad Iqbal, the notable poet of Indian subcontinent, had condemned Mir Jaffar and Mir Sadiq as follows:
+Muhammad Iqbal, the notable poet of Indian subcontinent, condemned Mir Jafar and Mir Sadiq as follows:

-"Jaffar az Bengal, o Sadiq az Deccan

-Nang–e–Adam, Nang–e–Deen, Nange–Watan"

-(Mir Jaffar of Bengal and Mir Sadiq of Deccan, are a disgrace to mankind, and their religion and country!)